[This post was originally published on 27th Oct 2021. It has been updated on 30th Aug 2022.]

 Three weeks before Christmas 2021, Sarah purchased $750 worth of gifts from your eCommerce store.
 After completing the payment, she expected to receive a confirmation email saying, “Thank you for your purchase.
 Your gifts will be delivered within 10 days to your recipients.
 Here’s a promo code for 10% off on your next purchase!”
-Sarah didn’t receive such an email.
+Sarah didn’t receive any such order confirmation emails.
 Disappointed, confused, and frustrated, she canceled her order.

 You own and operate an aggregator website that provides good deals on plane tickets, hotel rooms, and travel packages.
 Paul is traveling from London to Dusseldorf in January.
 He booked a hotel room from your website, expecting to receive a booking confirmation email.
 But he didn’t.
 Unsure if the transaction actually went through, he canceled his booking.